wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 - Enable Bluetooth tethering in your phone's settings
 - Check that your phone has an active internet connection (mobile data or WiFi)
+- Use the **"Test Internet Connectivity"** button in the web interface to diagnose the issue
+- Check if USB is connected - if so, USB may be taking priority (see Active Route display)
 - Try disconnecting and reconnecting

 ### Bluetooth Service Unresponsive